Masswear/BeyondThresholds/Report/sliding_windows_simulation_final.md

 further verification.
 Nevertheless, overall performance with LCMA2 was robust over a wide range of parameters.

 Finally, the results of our simulation study are difficult to validate with real data, because cluster analysis is always exploratory.
-However, the simulated refill patterns and resulting adherence trajectories have been observed previously in real data sets (Franklin et al., 2013;
-Hargrove et al., 2017).
+We strived to simulate realistic refill patterns for medications intended for chronic use.
+At the same time, we needed patterns that a) were distinct enough to allow partitioning into groups and b) had similar average adherence (otherwise, one could just group by average adherence, which would not be useful to answer the study question).
+Hence, the parameters were a trade-off between internal and external validity.
+However, the simulated refill patterns and resulting adherence trajectories have been observed previously in real data sets (Franklin et al., 2013, 2016; Hargrove et al., 2017).
 Because of the clear and highly significant advantage of LCMA2 over a wide range of sliding windows parameters, we are confident that our results can be generalized to many other real-world settings.

 ### Outlook